dapatil/email_check/README.md

     message: "Please register with your corporate email"
 ```

-This can be replaced by the validates_email_strictness helper.
-This turns on all the options
+To turn everything on by default, you can use the validates_email_strictness helper.

 ```ruby
 # Example above